 Character concerns

 [edit]All potential visitors, whether applying for a temporary resident visa or requesting landing permission at the border must be of good moral character, and under Canadian law this means having a completely clean criminal history.
 Any offence, misdemeanour or felony, regardless of how minor or how long ago it took place could exclude you from Canada for a period of time or indefinitely.
-Some U.S. citizens have been turned back while attempting to drive across the border.
 Even former U.S. President George W. Bush needed to apply for a waiver to enter on an official state visit during his term in office because of a past D.U.I. which happened twenty-four years before that.
 There are a few exceptions, and if you are inadmissible because of a criminal conviction, you do have some options.

 A minor misdemeanour (what Canadian law calls a "summary conviction") may keep you out of Canada for at least five years from the date you finish your sentence.
 More serious offences ("felonies" in US law, "indictable offences" in Canadian or British law) may require you to wait up to ten years, or in the most serious cases obtain a pardon or other civil relief locally before applying for entry.
 Some relatively minor infractions in other countries (minor drug possession tickets in countries where they are not handled through the criminal system, or drunk driving in jurisdictions which treat this as a simple traffic violation) are considered criminal convictions for the purpose of immigration law, as Canada's Criminal Code treats these as crimes.
-With the exception of crimes of conscience, even if you were prosecuted for an offence in that country which would not have been an offence in Canada, it would result in you being inadmissible.
+If you have been prosecuted in another country for an action that is a crime in that country but is not a crime in Canada, you are inadmissible to Canada as a result.
+Crimes of conscience are an exception.
 Similarly, if you committed a violation that is considered a criminal offence in Canada but not in the country in which it was committed, that would also result in you being inadmissible to Canada.
-Even if you were never arrested, charged with a crime or sentenced it is possible to be turned away by a border guard on suspicion of criminal activity.
-Additionally, you cannot enter Canada if there are current charges pending against you or a trial is under way (for obvious reasons).
+Even if you were never arrested, charged with a crime or sentenced, it is possible to be turned away by a border guard on suspicion of criminal activity.
+Additionally, you cannot enter Canada if there are current charges pending against you or a trial is under way.

 Although unlikely as a visitor who meets all other entry requirements, you may also be refused if you have significant unpaid debt, have an active civil judgement against you, or have recently declared bankruptcy.
 This is more likely to be an issue if your nationality requires a visa to enter Canada.
 In these cases, you can regain your ability to enter Canada by either paying the debt in full, showing evidence of a payment plan in good standing or after a bankruptcy showing a history of financial solvency over the period of a few years.